georgeroubie/CSS-Style-Guide/README.md

 ## CSS Pre-Processor

-> Pre-processors, with their advanced features, helped to achieve writing reusable, maintainable and extensible codes in CSS.
-By using a pre-processor, you can easily increase your productivity, and decrease the amount of code you are writing in a project.
+> Pre-processors helpes you write reusable, maintainable and extensible codes in CSS.
+By using a pre-processor, you increase your productivity, and decrease the amount of code you are writing in a project.

-I Prefer Sass, Sass is the most mature, stable, and powerful professional grade CSS extension language in the world.
+I prefer Sass, Sass is the most mature, stable, and powerful professional grade CSS extension language in the world.

 ## Naming